zerasul/mdbook_en/8backgrounds/backgrounds.md

 }
 ```

-Let's see in detail the previous example; first, we include the LibMD library header, followed by the header of the resources generated with rescomp.
+Let's see in detail the previous example; first, we include the «LibMD» library header, followed by the header of the resources generated with rescomp.
 In addition, we can observe the call to a function ```VDP_setScreenWidth320```; which sets the horizontal resolution to 320px (by default it is this resolution).

-Next, we can observe that the value of ```TILE_USER_INDEX``` is saved in a variable; this constant will indicate the index where the memory where the tiles are stored can be accessed.
+Next, we can observe that the value of ```TILE_USER_INDEX``` is saved in a variable; this constant will indicate the index to the video memory where the tiles are stored can be accessed.
 This is important not to show tiles that we don't need at that moment or empty memory areas that can give error; since the first positions of the video memory, SGDK uses them to initialize the palettes etc...

 **NOTE**: If you use a version of SGDK lower than 1.80, you must use the constant ```TILE_USERINDEX```.